 Online students, like most of us, are continuously dealing with information overload.
 My Google search for “systematic racism” returned 16,800,000 results in 0.34 seconds.
 How am I supposed to process close to 17 million results, particularly without prior knowledge of thought leaders and reliable sources in this field?

 Students face these same research challenges.
-The time it takes to go through millions of returned search results looking for something useful and relevant could be better spent on an in-depth review and analysis of instructor vetted materials.
+The time it takes to go through millions of returned search results looking for something useful and relevant.
+Time that could be better spent on an in-depth review and analysis of instructor vetted materials.

 By providing a narrowed list of references instructors are also helping contribute to students’ information literacy.
 It is possible to model, through the selection and provided context, what makes a particular source credible.
 Is it the author?
 The fact that it comes from a peer-reviewed publication?
 The way an author sites their sources or the citations this particular content has received?
 Use this opportunity to support student’s development of their own “crap detector.”
 (Rheingold, 2009)